jarkonik/bevy_scriptum/book/src/workflow/live_reload.md

 	player.entity = spawn_player()
 end

--- game logic here, should be called in a bevy system using call_fn local function update()
+-- application logic here, should be called in a bevy system using call_fn local function update()
     (...)
 end